Woman looking pensive and downward, hand on head, other arm across legs

 Instead of questioning the manipulation, many survivors start questioning themselves.

-This internal shift can create a constant loop of doubt.
+This internal shift creates a constant loop of doubt.

 You may find yourself asking: